Will you support young peoples’ call for action?

 Right now?
 We’re left to deal with it on our own.

-We are urgently asking governments to educate us – and all children – in digital literacy.
+Since 2020, Plan International Australia has been working with young people around the world to push our governments to educate us – and all children – in digital literacy.
 Girls need to be able to tell what’s true from what’s false.
 And all young people need to be able to question information and check facts before they share it.
 This is a vital step.

 Maria, 17, Bolivia; Kumkum, 16, India; Nuria, 18, Peru; Sandra, 16, US; Neha, 19, Nepal; Dedeou, 21, Mali; Ronja, 21, Finland; Madjidath, 22, Benin; Gradi, 20, Malawi